ChristophePatterson/Intro-to-command-line-bioinformatics/Hamilton8_practical.md

 GGTCAACAAATCATAAAGATATTGGCACTTTATATTTTATTTTTGGAGCTTGAGCTGGTATGGTAGGATCTTCACTTAGACTAGTTATTCGAGCCGAACTAGGCCARCCCGGCAGTTTAATTGGAGATGACCAAATCTACAACGTAGTTGTCACAGCCCATGCTTTTGTAATAATTTTTTTCATRGTAATACCTATTATAATTGGTGGKTTTGGTAATTGATTAGTTCCTTTAATATTAGGAGCYCCGGATATAGCTTTCCCACGAATAAACAACATAAGATTCTGATTACTRCCCCCGTCTCTCACTTTATTATTAATAAGAGGAATGGTTGAAAGAGGTGTCGGAACAGGATGAACTGTTTACCCTCCYYTGTCTGCTGCWATTGCCCACGCGGGTGCTTCGGTYGATCTGGGTATTTTTTCTTTACACTTAGCAGGAGTGTCCTCAATCTTAGGCGCCATCAATTTTATAACCACAGTGATCAATATACGGCCCCGTGGKATAAGAATAGACCGAATACCTTTATTCGTGTGRTCTATYTTTATTACCACTATTTTACTTTTATTRTCCCTACCTGTTTTAGCAGGYGCCATTACCATATTATTAACAGACCGAAACTTAAATACTTCTTTCTTTGACCCRGCTGGTGGAGGRGA-CCCTGTTTTATATCAACATTTATTTTGATTTTTTGGTCACCC
 ```

-We have provided you with a FASTA sequence data file.
+We have have provided you with a FASTA sequence data file.
 You can view it using the `head` or `cat` command.

 FASTQ files